-At Protect America, our home state is Texas, where we live and work to protect homes and families across North America.
-Texas, unfortunately, also happens to be the leading state for grease- and cooking-related accidents on Thanksgiving day.
+At Protect America, our home base is in Texas, where we live and work to protect homes and families across North America.
+Unfortunately, Texas also happens to be the leading state for grease- and cooking-related accidents on Thanksgiving day.

 Deep frying turkeys is probably the most dangerous and most common of these accidents.
 It’s just so easy for so many things to go wrong.
 Most people who want to deep fry their turkeys are looking for a bird with crispy skin and juicy meat.
 However, this tradition can be more risky than you might think.
 All of those rumors about turkey fires exploding into flames are far from fiction.

 So why do these accidents occur?
 (And what do they look like?)
 Continue reading for answers.

 Most turkey fryers don’t offer you much control over the temperature of the oil.
 The oil can easily rise up to extremely high temperatures if you aren’t paying close attention to a thermometer.
 At around 400 degrees Fahrenheit, the oil will start to smoke and then burst into flames.
 You need to check on your oil container the temperature limit for your oil.

 A really great way to avoid this situation is to not deep fry your turkey.

 No matter what temperature your oil is, if you overfill the pot with oil, it will overflow when the turkey is added to it.
 The oil will naturally flow out of the pot and down into the flames.
 What happens next is pretty obvious.
 The oil causes the fire to burst into catastrophic flames.
 You need to make sure that you have the right amount of oil before you put the turkey in.
 A good way to determine this is to put your turkey in the pot and fill it up with water until it’s almost full.
 Then, take the turkey out and mark the water level on the inside of the pot.
 You will need to fill the oil up to that line when you are ready to fry the turkey.

 Alternatively, prepare your turkey in any other way other than deep frying it.